A catamaran trip exploring Greece’s Saronic Islands

 The upscale flavor of Spetses translated into higher prices than the other Saronic islands we visited, but the food was very good and we enjoyed another wonderful dinner at a waterfront taverna recommended by Captain Haris.
 I tried the local tuna known as bullet tuna, it was tender with a delicate flavor.

-Our next stop was Poros Island.
-Although Hydra was the island that most enchanted me, if I had to pick one island where I would have liked a few extra days, it was Poros.
-The landscape was beautiful and it had a sprawling waterfront.
+Although Hydra was the island that most enchanted me, if I had to pick one island where I would have liked a few extra days, it was Poros, our next stop.
+The landscape was beautiful and it had a sprawling waterfront, bustling with fishing boats, ferries and other sailboats.
 There was lots to see and do including a charming town and many beaches dotted around the hilly island.
 After skipping the bike ride in Spetses, I decided to circle Poros by bike, along with one of my fellow travelers.
-The scenery was stunning!
+We enjoyed stunning scenery and met a few goats on the way.
 Poros felt like the place where vacationing met everyday Greek life.
-I saw fishermen come and go, and locals enjoying leisurely afternoons at the local tavernas.
+Locals conducting business and enjoying leisurely afternoons at the local tavernas.

 Our dinner in Poros was especially memorable.
 The staff at the Oasis Taverna created a multi-course menu for our group.
 We had a chance to sample a variety of local dishes, including several types of seafood.
 I especially enjoyed the seafood risotto and frozen limoncello for dessert.

 In the morning I walked along the waterfront to watch fisherman head out for the day, and wandered through the charming laneways.
-The bougainvillea was especially captivating.
+The bougainvillea was especially captivating and I had a lovely time taking photos and observing daily life here.

 Epidaurus & Epidaurus Amphitheatre